Maghrebi Arabs: 12th–14th centuries

 To weaken resistance by Arab tribes in Ifriqiya, the Almohad ruler Abd al-Mu'min transferred them to Morocco in large numbers and settled them in the Atlantic plains.
 The region was formerly inhabited by the Barghawata tribal group, however this area was largely destroyed and depopulated by the Almoravids in their war against the heretic Barghawata, and it was depopulated again by an Almohad expedition in 1149–1150 and again in 1197–1198 to suppress revolts against them in the region.
 The Almohads helped the Arab tribes to pass the barriers of Atlas mountains, and accelerated their expansion to Morocco to complete the nomadic Bedouin predominance over the lowlands of the Maghreb as far as the Atlantic coastal plains.
+These moves also had the corollary effect of advancing the Arabisation of future Morocco.
+They were specifically settled into the Atlantic plains of Morocco which was previously depopulated by the Almohads.
+Without the Almohad recruitment of Arabs and resettling into the Atlantic plains, Morocco would have avoided the rural Arabisation that came with the Hilalian migrations into the Maghreb.
 The appearance of the Arabs added to the complexity of the ethnic population of Morocco and introduced a significant non-Berber element.
 They increasingly played an important role in the politics of the Almohad Empire.
 The Almohad ruler Abd al-Mu'min expected opposition from the Masmuda to whom he was a stranger, so he gained Arab support to secure the succession of his son.
 With the decline of the Almohad army, the Arabs became the most powerful force in the Moroccan plains, and no ruler could have held authority there without their support.
 The later 'Alawite dynasty came to power in the 17th century with the help of these Arab tribes, who they mobilized against the powerful Berber principality of Dila'iyyah.
 The Berbers who previously inhabited these plains were either Arabized or displaced to nearby mountains.
-In these plains, there was a significant amount of Arab and Berber intermarriage which led to the spread of Arabic language and restructuring of tribal structures.
-These plains are now inhabited by the ʕroubiya, a name probably coined with a negative attitude meaning "Bedouins".
+There was also a significant amount of Arab and Berber intermarriage which led to the spread of Arabic language and restructuring of tribal structures.
+These plains are inhabited today by the descendants of these Arab tribes known as the ʕroubiya – a name that literally means "Bedouins".

 During the Almoravid and Almohad eras, Arabs were very prevalent and overrepresented among the awliya in the Far Maghreb.
 From a sample of 316 saints, 41% (129 cases) were Arabs - a percentage higher than the proportion of Arabs in the Far Maghreb.
 This was partly due to how Islamization would lead to the transmission of Arabic culture.
 Furthermore, 67.5% of the native born Fasis were Arab reflecting how Arabization would occur when families migrates to North African cities.